eschuman20/dataviz-project-repo/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

--Which players have scored the most goals?
+Which players have scored the most goals?
--Which players are most efficient in scoring goals (more goals with less shots)?
+Which players are most efficient in scoring goals (more goals with less shots)?
--How have the statistics of players changed over time?
+How have the statistics of players changed over time?
--What leagues have the highest goal scorers?
+What leagues have the highest goal scorers?

 ## Sketches